razerofficial/unity-plugin-razer-sdk/README.md

     }
 ```

 The failure event will receive an error code and error message.
+The failure event will be invoked if the user is not signed in.

 C#
 ```